-Recommendation

-Continue in the process execution with process step 4.3.1.4 Sending E-mail Notification about Employee Benefits Enrollment Update Approval and subsequent.

-Sending E-mail Notification about Employee Benefits Enrollment Update

-Purpose

-Upon saving the update in benefits enrollment by the Employee, an email notification with subject “Enrollment changes for <benefit name> starting <date>” is sent automatically to the affected employee.

-Prerequisites

-The email address of the employee need to be maintained in their employee files in the Contact Information block (located in the Contact Information subsection).

-Procedure

-This is an automated step, and no manual execution is required.

-Receiving E-mail Notification about my Benefits Enrollment Update

-Purpose

-The Employee has received an email notification about the update of a benefit enrollment.

-Procedure

-This is an automated step, and no manual execution is required.

-Note

-The employee can access the link provided in the e-mail and to view the details.

 Benefits Claims (Sub-Process)

 Claiming Benefits

 Purpose

 There exist benefits where an employee incurs expense, and submits a claim, to get the money reimbursed.
 Most likely, the benefits that can be claimed are of type Reimbursement.

 Normally, the employee will claim the benefit by him- or herself.
 In case the employee cannot access the system, a person with the appropriate permissions (most likely a benefits administrator) can claim the benefit on behalf of the employee.